ebikandi001/sketch-document-viewer/README.md

 ### UI

-Apart from the overall logic, the UI part of the app has been organized also following a methodology to make it hte most extensible and composable possible, the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/).
+Apart from the overall logic, the UI part of the app has been organized also following a methodology to make it the most extensible and composable possible, the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/).

 There's much literature about this topic open to each one's interpretation, so we'll not going to spend much time explaining this.
-The main idea is that components and divided in the smaller parts possible, called _atoms_.
+The main idea is that components are divided in the smalleest parts possible, called _atoms_.
 These compose some more complex components, _molecules_.
 And composing these, we get the _organisms_.
 Then, you define a template which will serve as an skeleton to set the organisms in the layout.
 Finally, you build pages combining the needed organisms and setting them in the template.

 <img src="public/atomic.png" style="height: 200px;  width: auto;">